viralp353/R_Analysis/README.md

                                           mean of x 146.6875

-                                          Based on own study's Analysis,Horse power is very important for car performce.based on test, Null hypothesis isn't rejected.
+                                          Based on own study's Analysis,Horse power is very important for car performce.